 However, according to the Department of Justice, since Fiscal Year 1992, Congress has prohibited the BATFE from spending any appropriated funds to even investigate, much less grant, these applications.
 The result is that a presidential pardon is the only means by which a person convicted of a federal felony may obtain this relief.
 Remember, this only applies to federal crimes.

 Our Independent Program Attorneys explain commutations and pardon law, and answer questions such as, what are you supposed to do if you are convicted of an offense under a certain state’s law?
 And what is the process for restoring one’s right to purchase and possess a firearm?

 Drew Eddy, Independent Program Attorney for U.S. & Texas LawShield® of Colorado provided this input on the law in Colorado.

 In Colorado, anyone convicted of a felony offense is no longer allowed to possess a firearm regardless of the age of the conviction.
 C.R.S. § 18-12-108 makes it an additional felony offense for anyone previously convicted of a felony, Colorado or elsewhere, to possess a firearm.

-Colorado laws governing sealing of criminal cases are extremely strict.
-With the exception of very few low level drug convictions, felony convictions will never qualify for sealing in Colorado.
-Therefore, a pardon by the governor’s office is the sole avenue for an individual to petition for restoration of their gun rights.
+Colorado laws governing sealing of criminal cases are stringent.
+Except for very few low-level drug convictions, felony convictions will never qualify for sealing in Colorado.
+Therefore, a pardon by the governor’s office is the only avenue for an individual to petition for restoration of their gun rights.
 However, as with most states, the governor’s office traditionally issues very few pardons each year.